Course Title: Bachelor of Architecture (Honours) in Architecture

 - Architecture Design Studio 10

-After you complete the B Arch, you may progress to the Level 9 M Arch programme via the Advanced Entry application process.
-If you elect to complete the BSc Arch degree, you may progress to the Level 9 M Arch programme directly after your 4th year on the B Arch.
-After completing the B Arch or M Arch programmes, and two years of professional practice, you may apply for the Professional Diploma in Architectural Practice Level 9 programme (TU411).
+After you complete the B Arch, you may progress to the Level 9 M Arch course via the Advanced Entry application process.
+If you elect to complete the BSc Arch degree, you may progress to the Level 9 M Arch course directly after your 4th year on the B Arch.
+After completing the B Arch or M Arch courses, and two years of professional practice, you may apply for the Professional Diploma in Architectural Practice Level 9 course (TU411).